nga-pham/booking-website/src/docs/spec-design-booking-website.md

 Breadcrumb that can be re-used for landing page, detail page, and (with different implementation) in booking page.

 # Tech stack
-* Frontend: ReactJS, Boostrap 5, react-boostrap, lucide-icons, react-router-dom, react-datepicker, react-boostrap-time-picker
+* Frontend: ReactJS, Boostrap 5, react-boostrap, lucide-icons, react-router-dom, react-datepicker, react-boostrap-time-picker, sonner